FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = What makes the Shield different? =

-* No "Pro" restrictions on security features - it's ALL there for you.
+* No "Pro" restrictions on security features - where possible, anything pertaining directly to site security is free.
 * Easy-To-Setup User Interface.
 * It won't break your website - you'll never get that horrible, pit-of-your stomach feeling you get with other security plugins when your website doesn't load anymore.